 Table 6.6: Resumption of menses: baseline hazards (likelihood) at different timestamps in 5 years.

-Table 6.6 presents the baseline hazards at each timestamps.
+Table 6.6 presents the baseline hazards at each timestamp.
 It is shown that as time increase, the baseline likelihood of recovery increases, which could be interpreted as the instantaneous baseline likelihood of recovery is higher at later month after CMF.
 Furthermore, since the recovery time recorded and input into the model was recorded from the time chemotherapy began and the most patient experienced CIA within one year of CMF began, therefore it is reasonable that the baseline likelihood of menses recovery is low before the 15th month as there was overlap of Amen time and Recovery time.
 After the 15th month, there is a significant increase of the baseline hazard from the 18th month to 21th month, potentially advises that most patients will be more likely to have their menses recovered after 18 months of CMF regimen.

 6.3 Strength